cornwallisna/cw_website/calendar.md

 ---
 layout: content_page
-topnav: community,calendar
+topnav: calendar
 permalink: /calendar
-sponsors: "top"
+sponsors: "bottom"
-banner: Calendar
+banner: CNA Shared Calendar
 ---

-# CNA Shared Calendar

 Here are a few useful links for working with the CNA calendar.